MartAlae-AAGP/AAGP/README.md

     1) `chmod u+rwx .`
 5) run the code in the directory
     1) `python3.9 "Figure3.py"`
-6) once the code completes, the image `Figure 3.jpg` will be output. it can be opened in an image viewer you have available.
+6) once the code completes, the image `Figure3.jpg` will be output. it can be opened in an image viewer you have available.

 ### UBUNTU Linux OS (With Anaconda)
 - Please skip to step (6) if you have a dedicated environment with git installed and proper permissions